 Variations:

-- Sometimes when Marryer 2 and his/her escort arrive at the front row, the music fades and the officiant asks who gives Marryer 2 away or who supports this union.
-Marryer 2’s escort answers, “I do.”
+- Sometimes when Partner 2 and his/her escort arrive at the front row, the music fades and the officiant asks who gives Partner 2 away or who supports this union.
+Partner 2’s escort answers, “I do.”

-- The ring/ flower kids and/or junior wedding attendants can enter either first in the processional or just before Marryer 2.
-It depends on their ages.
+- The ring boys and/or flower girls and/or junior bridesmaids can enter either first in the processional or just before Partner 2.

 3. The Officiant’s Speech